 15. Notebook and Pencils

-For journaling, note taking or lesson-planning, give your teachers a notebook and a set of pencils.
+For journaling, note taking or lesson-planning, give your teachers a personalized notebook and a set of pencils.
 Add a gift card to a local coffee shop or candy store for an extra treat.

 16. Star Teacher Award

 Craft a sign or personalized card that tells your teacher they’re a star.
 Saying “thank you” may seem minor, but sometimes it can make a big difference.
 By writing a heartfelt thank you card to your teacher you can let them know all their hard work hasn’t gone unnoticed.
 Attach it to a mason jar or giftbox full of goodies.

 Historically, parents gave teachers baskets of apples to pay for their children’s education.
 Now, giving a teacher an apple is a way to show them appreciation.
 Create a gift that’s apple themed using green and red colors.